 The Community Outreach Program is a multicultural program promoting self-sufficiency and community belonging through neighborhood educational programs and services for newly arrived and low-income Arlington County residents.

-The Community Outreach Program operates out of these five sites:
+The Community Outreach Program operates out of these four sites:

 Berkeley Community Center

 Gates Community Center

 About the Community Outreach Program

 The Community Outreach Program was originally created in 1979 to meet the needs of the many individuals who had immigrated to Arlington from Southeast Asia.
 Since that time, our program has expanded in order to effectively meet the needs of each new group of immigrants coming to Arlington from around the world.

 Our program is designed to identify and reach out to immigrants and other under-served populations.
 These populations are served through various programs, counseling, and referrals to Arlington County services and non-profit agencies.
 As we work with newcomers to acculturate and become a part of the community, our overarching goal is to help them acquire the tools needed to live and succeed in the United States.